Dvd-Znf/Matrix-Multiplication-Project/README.md

 ## Known issues:
 Bug in matrix multiplication
 ~~Bug in CLI interface after a function is called~~
-32 unnecesary if condition instead of a struct containing an array of names and a 3d array of values
+~~32 unnecesary if condition instead of a struct containing an array of names and a 3d array of values~~
+Putting the int's in an array
+Bug when trying to detect "Illegal actions"
 ## To be added:
 ~~Help switch~~
 Verbose mode/switch
-Improve human readability
+~~Improve human readability~~
 Fixing bugs mentioned above
 ## How to install
 ### Dependecies: